DexterLagan/launcher-maker/README.md

 # launcher-maker
-Launcher-Maker is a launcher .desktop file generator for Gnome.
+Launcher-Maker is a launcher .desktop file generator for Gnome written in Racket.